Country Guide - VAT in Croatia

 Local Businesses

 The Croatian government introduced mandatory e-invoicing for B2G transactions in 2018.
-In addition, in 2019, the Tax Authority expanded its electronic services for taxpayers by introducing a Book of received invoices (U-RA form) that must be submitted with VAT returns.
+Additionally, in 2019, the Tax Authority expanded its electronic services for taxpayers by introducing a Book of Received Invoices (U-RA form), which must be submitted with VAT returns.

-All VAT-registered businesses and individuals must file the U-RA form monthly or quarterly, depending on the filing frequency of the VAT return, only for domestic purchases regarding B2B and B2G transactions.
+All VAT-registered businesses and individuals must file the U-RA form monthly or quarterly, depending on the filing frequency of their VAT return, only for domestic purchases related to B2B and B2G transactions.

 Non-Resident Businesses

-Non-resident businesses registered for VAT Croatia face the same digital reporting requirements as local businesses, meaning they must submit the U-RA form monthly or quarterly with their VAT returns.
+Non-resident businesses registered for VAT Croatia face the exact digital reporting requirements as local businesses, meaning they must submit the U-RA form monthly or quarterly with their VAT returns.

 More News from Croatia